Run Service

 run job::runNow

 The run job::runNow command enables you to immediately start the job.
-When you use this command, job constraints are not applied.
+The system does not apply job constraints when you use this command.

 CLI Syntax